zakisaati/Pseudomonas_pangenome/README.md

 - To see how we built an analyze the _Pseudomonas_ pangenome, and then searched for proteins or functions associated with the _Pseudomonas_ isolation sources go to [pangenome_creation_and_enrichment_analyses](./analyses/pangenome_creation_and_enrichment_analyses.md).

 - To inspect the codes used for the generation of graphics and figures, go to the [Figures](./Figures/figures.md) section.
+This folder also includes the [Source Data](./Figures/Source_data) needed to create each graphic.

 ---